YetAnotherJonWilson/os-projects-site/README.md

 - You want to get involved with open source, but have had trouble getting started
 - You want to work on open source projects, like web apps, that aren't just for developers

+## Contributing

+This project is open source, and contributions are welcomed!
+Please see CONTRIBUTING.md for more.

 ## Minimum Viable Product Must-haves and Maybe-haves

 See the ROADMAP.md file for an updated list of next steps.